Ronik-Shah/Weather-Station/README.md

 The app logo will be shown for 1.5-2 seconds.
 And then it brings to Home Screen.

 ## Home Screen
 This is the home screen.
-It contains the
+It contains
+- A edit box where the city name is written.
+A wrong city name will lead to

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc0OTEyMDkwMiwyNTE3MjIyNSwtODk3MT
+eyJoaXN0b3J5IjpbLTQ5MzA5OTEzNiwyNTE3MjIyNSwtODk3MT
 QzMDgyLDc1NjY2Mjg3NywxOTg2NjU0NjY2XX0=
 -->